dustinjuliano/VM-RV32/README.md

 The emulator will execute the instructions and process any meta-syntax commands found in the source code.

-The emulator will execute the instructions and process any meta-syntax commands found in the source code.

 ## ISA Conformance

 **VM-RV32 is fully compliant with the RISC-V User-Level ISA V2.2.**